Murlacher81/audio-to-image-pix2pix/README.md

 if __name__ == '__main__':
     main()
 ```
 Copy and paste the main() function of the template into the test file.
-Change the option parsing afterwards:
+Change the option parsing with the original test.py parsing afterwards:
 ```
 def main():
     opt = TestOptions().parse()  # get test options